Skip to main content

 Understanding Racism and the History of Racial Struggles in the US, Upstate New York and Cornell

-These resources and events contextualize the history of racial struggles of, but not limited to, African American/Black, Asian and Asian American, American Indian/Indigenous, Latina/o/x Hispanic communities.
+These resources contextualize the history of racial struggles of, but not limited to, African American/Black, Asian and Asian American, American Indian/Indigenous, Latina/o/x Hispanic communities.

 Resources